-Nightclubs, bars, lounges and restaurants own patrons a duty to maintain a safe premises free of potential threat of harm form others including other patrons and staff including acts of assault and battery from security guards.
-Unfortunately for many the bar and nightclub scene has borne witness to many injuries and damages resulting from alcohol induced bar fights as well as excessive force ranging from assault to battery by many nightclub security and bouncers.
+Nightclubs, bars, lounges, and restaurants owe patrons a duty to maintain a safe premises, free of any potential threat of harm from others including other patrons and staff including acts of assault and battery from security guards.
+Unfortunately for many the bar and nightclub scene has borne witness to many injuries and damages resulting from alcohol-induced bar fights as well as excessive force ranging from assault to battery by many nightclub security and bouncers.

-Assaults by Employees Including Security Guards: While security staff is intended to bring peace and safety to nightclubs, often times they add to the hostility.
+Assaults by Employees Including Security Guards: While security staff is intended to bring peace and safety to nightclubs, often, they add to the hostility.
 Bouncers and security often escalate an already dangerous situation, and the venue should be held liable for their actions.

 A patron who has been battered and assaulted either by other patrons or by the business security guards has the right to file a claim against the property owner and the business for his injuries in the nightclub based on California’s’ Premises Liability laws.

 In order to recover from Nightclub injury, a victim has the burden of proving that the property owner created a dangerous or unreasonable condition on the premises.
 So, to be held legally responsible for injuries, one of the following must be true:

 Rules for Security: Security guards, a doorman or bouncers in clubs, bars, and lounges, are not given the right under California law to restrain you in a physical fashion.
 They are not able to beat you up or use other forms of force against you.
 If force has been used against you and you have suffered injuries the Security Guard and his employer as well as the property owner may be culpable for your loss.